hartwigmedical/hmftools/protect/README.md

  - Evidence that is applicable on an exact fusion pair has to match with the actual fusion pair, and also has to match the (optional) exonic range defined as a restriction on the evidence.

+#### Viral presence

+For matching viral presence to evidence, the interpretation by [Virus Interpreter](../virus-interpreter/README.md) is used.
+If virus interpreter classified at least one viral presence as "HPV" then any evidence for "HPV Positive" will match for this sample.

 #### Signatures

 Evidence on signatures is matched based on the interpretation of the algorithm producing the signature.
 For example, when CHORD suggests a